BackupTheBerlios/hjb-svn/trunk/docs/rst/view-queue.rst

   A set of HJB encoded messages representing the messages currently on the queue.

-This **POST** request returns the current set of messages on a JMS Queue, encoded as described in `message translation`_.
+This **POST** request returns the current set of messages on the JMS Queue identified by the URI at the root of the request's URL.
+The messages are encoded as described in `message translation`_.

 .. _back to commands: ./command-list.html